jenkinsci/warnings-ng-plugin/doc/Documentation.md

 ### Migration of all other jobs

-Freestyle, Matrix or Maven Jobs using the old API used a so called **Post Build Action** that was provided by each individual plug-in.
-E.g., the FindBugs plug-in did provide the post build action *"Publish FindBugs analysis results"*.
-These old plug-in specific actions are not supported anymore, they are now marked with *\[Deprecated\]* in the user interface.
+Freestyle, Matrix or Maven Jobs using the old API used a so called **Post Build Action** that was provided by each individual plugin.
+E.g., the FindBugs plugin did provide the post build action *"Publish FindBugs analysis results"*.
+These old plugin specific actions are not supported anymore, they are now marked with *\[Deprecated\]* in the user interface.
 Now you need to add a new post build step - this step now is called *"Record static analysis results"* for all static analysis tools.
 The selection of the tool is part of the configuration of this post build step.